moefuerst/kirby-dither/README.md

 - Thumb generation can get a bit computationally expensive depending on the settings handed to `ImageMagick`.
 It is recommended to pre-render your thumbs when using `kirby-dither`, for example using [kirby3-janitor](https://github.com/bnomei/kirby3-janitor)

 - Dithering is a somewhat complex topic.
 What this plugin does, i.e. running a generic, pre-set `ImageMagick` command on all your images, will always be a compromise.
 You can get *much* better results converting your images individually with specific settings.
+Furthermore, aliasing can get in the way of dithered images rendering as crisp as intended, so on the web it is [probably best done client side](https://github.com/andrewstephens75/as-dithered-image#why-do-this-client-side).

 - If your main goal is asset-size reduction, this might not be the plugin for you.
 While dithered lofi-`PNG`s *can* be drastically smaller than high quality `JPG`s, they are more of a statement.
 In most use cases, modern image formats such as `JPEG XL`, `AVIF` or `WebP` are a better option.